tomtastic/dumplse/README.md

     Seems to have stalled around 18p, is there volume to drive this past those profit taking?

 * No rate limiting is implemented, and only attempts to get 'up to' 50 pages of posts *

+* Forums later enforce a user login before chat history can be viewed, archiving this tool for now *